What is Discrimination Based on Domestic Violence Victim Status?

 What is your recourse if you have been discriminated or harassed in violation of this provision?

 If you are still employed, we encourage employees to make complaints after consulting their employee handbooks about designated complaint procedures.
 This will not only document the harassment or discrimination and potentially protect the employee from illegal retaliation, but may also allow the employer the opportunity to correct the situation.
 In the harassment and hostile work environment context, the law is more favorable to employees if they have made such complaints.
-Additionally, even if you are still employed, if you have suffered an adverse employment action like a suspension or demotion, the clock starts ticking on a potential claim.
+Additionally, even if you are still employed, if you have suffered an adverse employment action like a suspension or demotion, the clock starts ticking on a potential claim so you may want to consider filing a complaint even if you haven't been fired yet.
 If you work for a public employer, including a school district, the clock would also start ticking on any notice of claim requirements.

-Employees who have been discriminated against or harassed to the point of a hostile work environment under the law, may either file a complaint with the New York State Division of Human Rights and allow that agency to investigate and pursue the claim, or they may file a lawsuit.
+Employees who have been discriminated against or harassed to the point of a hostile work environment under the law, or retaliated against for making complaints or discrimination or harassment, may either file a complaint with the New York State Division of Human Rights and allow that agency to investigate and pursue the claim, or they may file a lawsuit.
 If the employee has only state law claims, the lawsuit would be filed in the New York State Supreme Court either where the employee lives or where the employer is located.
-If under the circumstances of the particular case, there are federal claims as well (more on that below), the employee would need to file a complaint with the Equal Employment Opportunity Commission (“EEOC”) in order to preserve any federal claims and prior to filing a lawsuit.
+If, under the circumstances of the particular case, there are federal claims as well (more on that below), the employee would need to file a complaint with the Equal Employment Opportunity Commission (“EEOC”) in order to preserve any federal claims and prior to filing a lawsuit that includes those claims.

 When Might Federal Law Come Into Play?